Higher genus Angel surfaces: Proposed data for genus- p Angel surfaces

 The Schwarz-Christoffel map that maps the upper half plane~ to $\mathbb C$ is given by

 We write

 By Remark~\ref{remark: regarding cone angle and order of zero of generalized orthodisk}, the divisors are

-Here each marked point \(r\) in \(T^p_{G^j\eta}\) has a lift \(P_r\) (and for \(r=t_{-1}\) or \(s_{-1}\), two lifts \(P_{r^\pm}\)).
+Here each marked point \(r\) in \(T_{G^j\eta}\) has a lift \(P_r\) (and for \(r=t_{-1}\) or \(s_{-1}\), two lifts \(P_{r^\pm}\)).
 One checks that at \(P_{t_0}\) and \(P_\infty\) the divisor of \(\omega^p_{G\eta}\) matches that of \(G_0\,\eta_0\), and at \(P_{s_0}\) and \(P_\infty\) the divisor of \(\omega^p_{G^{-1}\eta}\) matches that of \(G_0^{-1}\,\eta_0\).

-Therefore, a pair of enhanced generalized orthodisks has been identified such that the resulting surface (if it exists, as in Theorem~\ref{theorem:existence of minimal surface from reflexive orthodisk}) would have an Enneper end and a catenoid end.
-Such a pair is called the \textit{enhanced generalized orthodisks of genus $p$ for the Angel surface}.
-For brevity, this pair will be referred to as the enhanced generalized orthodisks of genus $p$ in the remainder of the discussion.
+Therefore, a pair of e-generalized orthodisks has been identified such that the resulting surface (if it exists, as in Theorem~\ref{theorem:existence of minimal surface from reflexive orthodisk}) would have an Enneper end and a catenoid end.
+Such a pair is called the \textit{e-generalized orthodisks of genus $p$ for the Angel surface}.
+For brevity, this pair will be referred to as the e-generalized orthodisks of genus $p$ in the remainder of the discussion.

 Consequently, if an e-reflexive pair of such generalized orthodisks exists, then by Theorem~\ref{theorem:existence of minimal surface from reflexive orthodisk}, such a minimal surface exists with Weierstrass data